Breast Augmentation and Breastfeeding

 The truth is that most women with breast implants who choose to breastfeed are able to do so without problems.
 It is also important to remember that regardless of breast augmentation, not all women are able to breastfeed.

-If you wish to learn more about your breast augmentation options, including how breast implants may affect breastfeeding, please contact the office of Albany, New York, cosmetic surgeon Dr. Bruce K. Barach to schedule your personal consultation.
+If you wish to learn more about your breast augmentation options, including how breast implants may affect breastfeeding, please contact the office of Albany, New York, cosmetic surgeon Dr. Sanjiv Kayastha to schedule your personal consultation.
 We serve patients in the Albany, Schenectady and Saratoga Springs, New York, areas.